 Zodiac and Astrological Links

 Abaddon is associated with Pluto, the planet of transformation, death, and rebirth, reflecting its role as a destroyer.
-Pluto’s influence, noted in occult texts like the Lesser Key of Solomon, ties him to profound change and annihilation, amplifying its power during astrological transits.
+Pluto’s influence, as noted in occult texts such as the Lesser Key of Solomon, to associated with profound change and annihilation, amplifying his power during astrological transits.

 The zodiac sign Scorpio, ruled by Pluto, aligns with the demon’s intense, secretive, and destructive nature.
 Scorpio’s season (October 23–November 21) is considered optimal for rituals invoking Abaddon, as its energy peaks under this sign’s influence.